marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 * debian: Qt6 is now inside debian 11, therefore also in ubuntu..; libqt6
 * android mobile

-* he says "cute" for Qt; 8-10 yers availability for Qt6
+* he says "cute" for Qt; 8-10 years availability for Qt6

 * Strengthen embedded, connected first, accelerate design/develop/test, adaptation to new android versions and features faster
 * qt language server support (for qt creator):
 * how to make it easier to connect to webservers?
 REST current, GraphQL (?), protobuf support is coming in Qt6
-* Qt learning portal will be imoroved
+* Qt learning portal will be improved
-* conan and vcpackage as package manager: conan has now qt-packages
+* conan and vcpkg as package manager: conan has now qt-packages

 ### questions:
 * qt api is stuck in cpp11? qt5 with cpp98 in mind, qt6 with 11: problem with existing projects which can't upgrade the compilers